log5r/BenzaitenAdlib/README.md

    - sample1_chord.csv -> sample_chord.csv

 5. Obtain a soundfont and place it in the `soundfont` directory.
-   - For example, get FluidR3_GM.sf2 from https://member.keymusician.com/Member/FluidR3_GM/index.html and place it in the soundfont folder.
+   - For example, get FluidR3_GM.sf2 from https://member.keymusician.com/Member/FluidR3_GM/index.html and place it in the soundfont directory.

 6. Run `learn.py` to generate the model.

-7. Run `generate.py` to output a midi file in the output folder with the melody on the accompaniment.
+7. Run `generate.py` to output a midi file in the `output` directory with the melody on the accompaniment.
    - At the same time, a wav file is output to the root directory.